reactgraphqlacademy/fb-messenger/README.md

 # ReactJS Facebook messenger

-The goal of this exercise is to learn how to start testing in JavaScript.
+The goal of this exercise is to learn how to start e2e testing in with cypress.

 ## To get started